 The Company's policy is to pay dividends on a quarterly basis, as set out in the Company's prospectuses dated 18 December 2015, 25 May 2017 and 21 December 2018 (the "Prospectus").
-As such, the dividends are declared as interim dividends rather than final dividends.
+As such the dividends are declared as interim dividends rather than final dividends.
 The dividends paid or payable in respect of the year ended 31 December 2020 are set out Note 10 to the financial statements.
-A reconciliation of movements in reserves is presented in the Statement of Changes in Shareholders' Funds in the financial statements.
+A reconciliation of movements in reserves is presented in the Statement of Changes in Shareholders' Funds on pages 78 to 79 of the financial statements.
 The Company may make distributions from the Revenue Reserve, the Special Distributable Reserve or from realised capital gains.
 There were no unrealised gains in the year.